edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 Auto-encoder
 ------------

 One can use an auto-encoder to detect outliers.
-An auto-encoder, also formerly called *replicator network* is an unsupervised neural networks.
+An auto-encoder, also formerly called *replicator network*, is an unsupervised neural networks.
 Basically, it consists in learning a pair of non-linear transformations: A mapping from the original to another space (encoder) - of possibly higher or lower dimensionality - and a mapping back from this new space to the original one (decoder).
 The assumption is, since outliers are *rare* and *different*, that the auto-encoder will not learn to map those objects correctly, inducing a higher reconstruction error.
 By looking at the reconstruction errors, one can infer an outlier score.

 Interestingly, there is no need for labels, i.e. we don't need to get example of *normal* and *abnormal* points.
 The network can infer directly from the data points a degree of abnormality with respect to the other points.
 This is what we may call a *pure* unsupervised setting.
 This is convenient in anomaly detection, because the characteristics of anomalies/outliers are in general not known in advance.
 It turns out that this method works quite well, as shown in previous work[^fn4] [^fn5] [^fn6].

 Nonetheless, high-dimensionality represents a major obstacle to outlier detection.
 Since auto-encoder learn a mapping to a possibly lower space, there are good reasons to think they would scale to high-dimensional problems.
 Unfortunately, such aspect was overlooked in the existing literature.
 Also, the typical benchmark data sets are low dimensional (with a maximum of 30 to 40 dimensions).

 So, let's try out.
 We are using one of the HiCS synthetic data sets[^fn2].
 The data set contains 100 dimensions and 1000 instances, with 136 of them being outliers.
-The data was generated in a way that outliers are hidden, i.e. they are visible only in particular subspaces.
-In the example above, we looked at the subspace [30,31,32] of this data set, which contains 5 outliers.
+The data was generated such that outliers are hidden, i.e. they are visible only in particular subspaces.
+In the example above, we actually looked at the subspace [30,31,32] of this data set, which contains 5 outliers.

 Let's open the data set as a Pandas.DataFrame: